 To address this issue, we propose an incremental context detection module in DaCoRL, which can instantiate contexts when necessary in an incremental manner without any prior knowledge.
 Specifically, we formalize the task of context detection as an online Bayesian infinite Gaussian mixture clustering procedure.
 To do so, we define a set of environment features to represent the environmental dynamics, and then perform clustering on the features by assuming a CRP prior distribution over the clustering structure.
 In CRP, the instantiation of new contexts is controlled by the concentration parameter $\alpha$: the larger the value of $\alpha$, the more contexts instantiated in general.
 On the one hand, when $\alpha=0$, only a single context is instantiated during the learning process.
 On the other hand, when $\alpha\rightarrow\infty$, a new context is instantiated for each task encountered.
 The complete procedure of incremental context detection with CRP is described in Algorithm \ref{alg:Incremental Context Detection}, which mostly entails the next two steps.

-{\em 1) Environment Feature Construction (lines 1-2):} With the assumption that the task information is contained in the observation space, we can implicitly detect the changes of environmental dynamics by tracking the variation of the observation distribution.
+{\em 1) Environment Feature Construction (lines 1-2):} Considering the discriminative task information is implicitly contained in the observation space, we can detect the changes of environmental dynamics by tracking the variation of the observation distribution directly.
 In practical implementations, we construct the features for a specific task from the collected observations.
 Specifically, before the start of RL training in each time period, the agent is required to explore the current environment using a random policy

 where $A(s)$ is the set of available actions in the state $s$ and $Uniform(\cdot)$ is the uniform distribution function.
 Subsequently, we construct the feature vector ($x_t$) for $M_t$ so that $x_t$ can represent the dynamics of the current environment from the observations $\mathcal{T}_\varepsilon=\{s_0^{i},s_1^{i},s_2^{i},\dots\}_{i=1}^m$, where $m$ is the number of trajectories and $i$ denotes the trajectory index.